James Branch Cabell: Life

-Cabell died of a cerebral hemorrhage in 1958 in Richmond, and was buried in the graveyard of the Emmanuel Church at Brook Hill.
-The following year the remains of Cabell and his first wife were reinterred in Hollywood Cemetery.
+In 1958, Cabell died of a cerebral hemorrhage in Richmond and was buried in the graveyard of the Emmanuel Church at Brook Hill.
+The following year, the remains of Cabell and his first wife were reinterred in Hollywood Cemetery.

 Significant Cabell collections are housed at various repositories, including Virginia Commonwealth University and the University of Virginia.

 Honors

 In 1970, Virginia Commonwealth University, also located in Richmond, named its main campus library "James Branch Cabell Library" in his honor.
 In the 1970s, Cabell's personal library and personal papers were moved from his home on Monument Avenue to the James Branch Cabell Library.
-Consisting of some 3,000 volumes, the collection includes manuscripts; notebooks and scrapbooks; periodicals in which Cabell's essays, reviews and fiction were published; his correspondence with noted writers including H. L. Mencken, Ellen Glasgow, Sinclair Lewis and Theodore Dreiser; correspondence with family, friends, editors and publishers, newspaper clippings, photographs, periodicals, criticisms, printed material; publishers' agreements; and statements of sales.
+Consisting of some 3,000 volumes, the collection includes manuscripts; notebooks and scrapbooks; periodicals in which Cabell's essays, reviews and fiction were published; his correspondence with noted writers including H. L. Mencken, Ellen Glasgow, Sinclair Lewis, and Theodore Dreiser; correspondence with family, friends, editors and publishers, newspaper clippings, photographs, periodicals, criticisms, printed material; publishers' agreements; and statements of sales.
 The collection resides in the Special Collections and Archives department of the library.

 The VCU undergraduate literary journal at the university is named Poictesme after the fictional province in his cycle Biography of the Life of Manuel.

-Starting in 2016, VCU began a planned $50 million renovation to expand and modernize the James Branch Cabell Library.
-In 2016 Cabell Library won the New Landmark Library Award.
+Starting in 2016, VCU began a planned $50 million renovation to expand and modernize James Branch Cabell Library.
+In 2016, James Branch Cabell Library won the New Landmark Library Award.

 The Library Journals website provides a virtual walking tour of the new James Branch Cabell Library.